GICSAFePhD/RailML/Layouts/Example_5/Readme.md

 The signals for rail joints are named J and have a consecutive number of signals.

-Figure 8 shows the configuration of the RNA GUI application needed for this step of analysis.
+The configuration of the RNA GUI application needed for this step of the analysis is shown in Figure 8.

 ![Figure 8](config_2.PNG "Figure 8")